-We are continually evolving PriceWeave, which has the most extensive set of offerings when it comes to providing actionable insights to retail stores and brands.
-As part of the product development, we look at social data from a variety of channels to mine things like: trending products/brands; social engagement of stores/brands; what content "works" and what does not on social media, and so forth.
+As you are aware, we are constantly evolving PriceWeave, which has the most extensive set of offerings when it comes to providing actionable insights to retail stores and brands.
+As part of the product development, we look at social data from a variety of channels to mine things like: trending products/brands; social engagement of stores/brands; what content "works" and what doesn't on social media, and so forth.